rolandyuwy/tp/docs/DeveloperGuide.md

 -------|------------------
 **CLI** | Command Line Interface.
 It is a form of user and computer interaction where the user inputs commands in the form of text.
 Users will utilise a CLI to input commands into SimplyKitchen.
 **Description** | The description of a food item.
-**Duplicate Food Item** | A food item is considered a duplicate if its description, expiry date and tags are all the same as another food item in the food inventory.
 **Expiring Food Item** | A food item is "expiring" if its expiry date is from today, to 7 days after today.
 For instance, if today is 7-11-2020, food items that expire from 7-11-2020 to 14-11-2020 are deemed as "expiring".
 **Expiry Date** | The expiry date of a food item.
 **Food inventory** | A complete list of food items stored in Simply Kitchen.